dn0sar/frontal_poc/README.md

 Follow these few steps to run the PoC for the Frontal attack.
 This PoC executes two identical branches containing only `mov` and `test` instructions after each other.
 A secret value decides which path is taken at each iteration.
 The attacker then sees a list of timings and based on those tries to detect which of the two identical branches is executed.
 The number of instructions in the branches can be configured as well as their initial alignments.

+1. Make sure that the SGX-Step kernel module has been loaded since the last reboot (`make load -C sgx-step/kernel`)
-1. Go to the frontal poc: `cd frontal`
+2. Go to the frontal poc directory: `cd frontal`
-2. Make sure that the variable `ATTACK_SCENARIO` in [Makefile.config](Makefile.config) is set to `MICROBENCH` to run this PoC.
+3. Make sure that the variable `ATTACK_SCENARIO` in [Makefile.config](Makefile.config) is set to `MICROBENCH` to run this PoC.
-3. The command `make plot` runs the tests, plots the results and calculates the attack success probability
+4. The command `make plot` runs the tests, plots the results and calculates the attack success probability
     - Plots are saved in the plot folder.
 Note that if the peaks for the two branches are not overlapping the CPU is vulnerable
     - Two attack success probabilities are then printed.
 For example:
         ```